 I like to think about the pointing finger as more than just words.
 I like to think of it as the imagination.
 I don’t know if Thich Thien-An would have had such an interpretation, but it does not matter.
 The Vajrayana practice so central to the Tibetan tradition of Buddhism makes exquisite use of the imagination.
 A fundamental practice is to visualize oneself as a bodhisattva, perhaps such as Manjushri.
 Carl Jung taught us about archetypes.
 I think of Manjushri as the archetype of wisdom, an aspect of our own mental nature that knows things for what they are.
 Manjushri is wisely alive in all of us, but we tend to be out of touch with that aspect of ourselves.
 I like to think that Manjushri is a finger pointing at the moon-like nature of our minds.
 This says a lot about Vajrayana practice and its power, as well as a sort of limitation.
 While making the effort to cultivate the Manjushri within oneself, one can overlook what Manjushri knows.

 What about that moon?
 For many years I thought it was pretty foolish to be asking “where is the moon?”
 It is pretty easy to see.
 But then again it is not always so easy to see.
 When it is just barely a new sliver, or just about to disappear, it might be hard to locate.
 And if it is a new moon, cloaked by the earth's shadow, how would you be able to find it?
+More likely it is hidden by the clouds of our own thoughts and stories.

 And then of course, there is the moon itself, whose silver white light is a reflection of the sun’s light.
 Did the Zen masters know the source of the moon’s light?
-What might it mean that the luminance of our mind is a reflection of something?
+What might it mean that the luminescence of our mind is a reflection of something?

 And come to think of it, perhaps I really only remember one thing that Thich Thien-an taught me and not two things.
 Perhaps when I looked at his meditating face I saw the peace of his moon-like mind.